-Learn about the Surrey Anti-Gang Family Empowerment Program and how it takes a coordinated approach to address youth gang violence.
+Learn about the Surrey Anti-Gang Family Empowerment Program and how it takes a coordinated approach to prevent and address youth gang violence.

-The $7.5 million SAFE program, funded by Public Safety Canada and led by the City of Surrey, is working to keep children and youth out of gangs while building positive life skills and increasing connections with family, school and community.
+The five-year $7.5 million SAFE Program, funded by Public Safety Canada and led by the City of Surrey, is working to keep children and youth out of gangs while building positive life skills and increasing connections with family, school and community.

-With a large population of children and youth living in Surrey, the SAFE program is investing in the lives of vulnerable and at-risk children and youth by building early intervention programs and disrupting negative pathways to gang violence.
+With a large population of children and youth living in Surrey, SAFE involves 10 partner agencies delivering 11 individual programs that are disrupting negative pathways to gang violence.
+Learn more about SAFE below, including its latest initiative, EmpowerSurrey.ca.

 SAFE Accomplishments to Date

-- SAFE has a goal of supporting a total of 4700 at-risk children and youth by the end of its five-year funding cycle.
-After its first 15 months (25%), 27% of that target has been met meaning SAFE is on track to meet its final client goal.
+- SAFE has a goal of supporting a total of 4730 at-risk children and youth by the end of its five-year funding cycle.
+After its first 51 months (85% mark), 82% of that target has been met.

 CHART Accomplishments to Date